sempwn/sempwn.github.io/_posts/2016-11-23-epidemic-model-js.md

 var t = 0;
 var data = [traceS, traceI];
 ```
 As you can see the API is fairly straightforward.
 We'll fill in the `x` and `y` data variables later when the model starts.
-Now let'd make a function that resets this graph
+Let's make a function that resets this graph

 ```javascript
 function resetGraph(){